MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/updates/overview-update-channels.md

 ### Feature updates for Monthly Enterprise Channel
 New, or updated, features are released in Monthly Enterprise Channel on the second Tuesday of the month.
 These new features are features that are already available to all users in Current Channel.
 Separate downloads of just feature updates for Monthly Enterprise Channel aren’t available.

 Features that are currently in Current Channel need to meet certain release criteria before they're included in a feature update for Monthly Enterprise Channel.
-Because of this, some features that are in Current Channel aren’t included right away in the next available feature update for Monthly Enterprise Channel.
+Because of these criteria, some features that are in Current Channel aren’t included right away in the next available feature update for Monthly Enterprise Channel.

 For a list of feature updates included in a given release of Monthly Enterprise Channel, see [Release notes for Microsoft 365 Apps releases](/officeupdates/release-notes-microsoft365-apps#release-notes-for-microsoft-365-apps-releases).